Upcoming Ride, Mixed Terrain, Future Ride Patria Vandermark Upcoming Ride, Mixed Terrain, Future Ride Patria Vandermark

 Proper bike & Equipment

-Lights, front and rear.
+• Lights, front and rear.
 Bring both front and rear lights with battery power to stay lit for a 2.5 hour ride.
-Correct, the ride is 1.5 hours, but if there’s a mechanical or if you accidentally set it too bright, then you want to still have enough light for the duration of the ride.
+Correct, the ride is 1.5-2 hours, but if there’s a mechanical or if you accidentally set it too bright, then you want to still have enough light for the duration of the ride.

-Concerning Rear Lights: A super bright and/or flashing rear light will blind the person riding behind you and it actually hurts that person’s eyes and can make it hard for that person to see.
+• Concerning Rear Lights: A super bright and/or flashing rear light will blind the person riding behind you and it actually hurts that person’s eyes and can make it hard for that person to see.
 Please look into your rear light.
-If it burns your eyes, get a “group ride friendly” light such as the Super Flash ($25) - it has a steady mode and isn’t too bright.
+If it burns your eyes, get a “group ride friendly” light that is not so bright and has a steady mode (non-blinking).

-Clipless pedals and shoes.
+• Clipless pedals and shoes.
 These are important elements of bike control.
 If you are an experienced cyclist who has used platform pedals and sticky shoes extensively, this is acceptable.
 Note that mountain-style pedals/cleats are significantly better than road-style.
 We strongly discourage road pedals/cleats on a mixed terrain ride.
 You can possibly get away with road pedals/cleats on a gravel (dirt road) ride, but not a mixed terrain ride.

-High enough tire pressure to prevent pinch flatting and burping your tires.
-Ask us if you’re not sure where to set your tire pressure.
+• High enough tire pressure to prevent pinch flatting and burping your tires.

-Be sure you have supplies necessary for all common mechanicals including extra derailleur hangers, a multi-tool, quick chain links, tubes, CO2 or hand pump, etc. You are responsible for you and your bike.
+• Be sure you have supplies necessary for all common mechanicals including extra derailleur hangers, a multi-tool, quick chain links, a tube, a hand pump, things to fix tubeless flats if you run tubeless, etc. You are responsible for you and your bike.

 RSVP to Participate in this Ride Now!